 A stablecoin pegged to the price of the US dollar, MakerDAO’s Dai can be bought and sold on a decent range of crypto exchanges.

-If you want to add some Dai to your portfolio you can buy it with other cryptocurrencies, or directly with IDR on certain exchanges.
+If you want to add some Dai to your portfolio you’ll need to buy it using another digital currency.
 Keep reading to find out how.

 Dai vs DAI vs MakerDAO: What’s in a name?